Róisín Heneghan

 Róisín Heneghan is an Irish architect and designer.
-She is co-founder of Heneghan Peng Architects along with Shi-Fu Peng.
+She is co-founder of Heneghan Peng Architects along with her husband Shi-Fu Peng.
 The company was established in New York in 1999 but was shifted to Dublin in 2001.
 In 2014, she was shortlisted for Architects' Journal Woman Architect of the Year.
+In 2024, she was inducted into Aosdána.

 Education

 Róisín Heneghan received a Bachelor of Architecture (1987) from the University College of Dublin and holds a Master of Architecture from Harvard University.